buildbot/buildbot/master/docs/developer/rtype-sourcestamp.rst

 Source Stamps
 =============

-.. bb:rtype:: change
+.. bb:rtype:: sourcestamp

     :attr integer ssid: the ID of this sourcestamp
     :attr string branch: code branch, or none for the "default branch", whatever that might mean
-    :attr string revision: revision for this change, or none if unknown
+    :attr string revision: revision for this sourcestamp, or none if unknown
-    :attr string project: user-defined project to which this change corresponds
+    :attr string project: user-defined project to which this sourcestamp corresponds
-    :attr string repository: repository where this change occurred
+    :attr string repository: repository where this sourcestamp occurred
     :attr string codebase: codebase in this repository
+    :attr integer created_at: the timestamp when this sourcestamp was created
     :attr patch patch: the patch for this sourcestamp, or none
-    :attr integer created_at: the timestamp when this sourcestamp was created
-    :attr Link link: link for this change
+    :attr Link link: link for this sourcestamp

     A source stamp represents a particular version of the source code.
     Absolute sourcestamps specify this completely, while relative sourcestamps (with revision = None) specify the latest source at the current time.